agentsystems/agentsystems/README.md

 Most AI companies are building for the wrong future.
 They're optimizing for centralized APIs.
 But AI distribution is inverting: agents will run where data lives, not the other way around.

 **Why the inversion is inevitable:**
+- Frontier models, open-source models, and local hardware all keep improving
+- Building agents is quickly becoming trivial

-Frontier models, open-source models, and local hardware all keep improving.
-Building agents becomes trivial.
-Models can run locally or via your own cloud accounts — reducing dependency on third-party agent platforms.
+- Models can run locally or via your own cloud accounts — reducing dependency on third-party agent platforms
+- [NVIDIA's research](https://arxiv.org/abs/2506.02153) shows small language models excel at specialized tasks — most agent workloads don't need massive generalist models

-As AI transforms white-collar work, millions of subject matter experts — accountants, analysts, consultants, underwriters — will create agents to leverage their domain expertise.
+- As AI transforms white-collar work, millions of subject matter experts (accountants, analysts, consultants, underwriters) will create agents to leverage their domain expertise.
 A tax accountant builds an agent for startup equity compensation.
 An insurance underwriter builds one for risk assessment.
-The market floods with specialized agents for every niche task.
+- The market floods with specialized agents for every niche task

 **Two problems emerge:** When agents are everywhere, how do you discover them?
 How do you run third-party code on your infrastructure?